powerjungle/bruhbot/README.md

 ```

 It's a good idea to make a second commands file called "local-commands.toml"
-if you wanna customize your commands, so that you don't accidentally commit the changes.
+if you want to customize your commands, so that you don't accidentally commit the changes.
 If the file doesn't exist, the script will use the main one.
 If you want to make a fork
 of this project and customize, then use the main commands file.

 Info for regex: https://docs.python.org/3/library/re.html

-For the pports command you can create a config file "ping_config.toml":
+For the ~pports command you can create a config file "ping_config.toml" like so:

 ```toml
 [port.http]